Music at Bishop Gilpin

 The Music Curriculum

-Our thematic music units excite and extend the children's experience of music - from African music to music therapy, and from call-and-response songs to Tudor instruments.
-In our weekly music lessons we explore rhythm, instruments, aural skills, notation, composition, listening and music history.
-Every child has the opportunity to learn the ukulele, and we place a special emphasis on group singing.
+Our thematic music units excite and extend the children's experience of music - from African music to music therapy, and from folk songs to Tudor instruments.
+In our weekly music lessons we explore rhythm, vocal technique, instruments, aural skills, notation, composition, listening and music history.
+Every child in Y1 and Y2 has the opportunity to learn the ukulele, and we place a special emphasis on group singing.

 "The curriculum has many strengths ... among its particular strengths are music and ICT, which are taught by specialist teachers."